 Phytosphingosine is a phospholipid, or a fat that’s naturally found in the outermost layer of the skin.
 It works to strengthen the skin barrier and keep irritants out, as well as improve the skin's ability to stay hydrated, firm, and intact.

 This innovative formula is great for all skin types and one of the best we've seen, thanks to its ultra-high peptide count.
-Its patented PSP formula features a nourishing blend of proteins (like human growth factors, interleukins, and other cytokines), which all help to rebuild the skin barrier and ease wrinkles and smile lines while infusing skin with essential levels of moisture.
+Its patented PSP formula features a nourishing blend of proteins (like human growth factors, interleukins, and other cytokines), which are all meant to help to rebuild the skin barrier and ease wrinkles and smile lines while infusing skin with essential levels of moisture.
 It's one of Mariwalla's favorites.

 To be honest, we used to have a hard time with our daily SPF habit.
 If we're honest, most formulas either smell or leave a not-so-flattering tinge of ashiness behind.
 However, this formula created by Rouleau is a total gamechanger.
 It's the crème de la crème when it comes to formulation (it features octinoxate, micronized zinc oxide, octisalate, and anti-inflammatory agents like green tea and licorice extract).
 It never feels greasy, and it magically manages to look beautiful under our foundation—hardly a small feat!

 Smile lines are unavoidable and a normal part of life as we get older.
 According to Parcells, "When we smile and laugh, both our mouth and eyes are animated.
 Over time, this causes creases to form."

 Wrinkles and fine lines are a natural part of aging, but sun damage accelerates this process considerably.
 Using SPF helps protect your skin from damaging UVA rays that cause premature aging.